June 15, 1885

 International Honor Society

-The first international initiation occurs at Texas A&M University at Qatar.
+The first international initiation occured at Texas A&M University at Qatar.